dddrrreee/cs140e-23win/labs/README.md

     compiler can do this translation.
 What we cover will apply to every lab this quarter.

+    ***READING***: our note on [COMPILATION](1-compile/volatile/README.md)
+    which describes how compilers exploit observability to optimize code and how that can break your device code.

   - [2-trusting-trust](2-trusting-trust): Ken Thompson is arguably our patron saint of operating systems --- brilliant, with a gift for simple code that